CarliJoy/intersection_examples/docs/specification.rst

 However, ``Callable[..., Any]`` is also a gradual type.
-``Callable[..., Any] & SupportsAbs`` does not have multiple definitions for any identifier, as ``SupportsAbs`` does not provide ``__call__`` (or any of the other things provided by ``Callable``) in an incomaptible way.
+``Callable[..., Any] & SupportsAbs`` does not have multiple definitions for any identifier, as ``SupportsAbs`` does not provide ``__call__`` (or any of the other things provided by ``Callable``) in an incompatible way.

 Beyond this, we also have to look at the effects of introducing an unknown or partially unknown type through type variables on ambiguity.

-For function scoped type variables
+For function-scoped type variables
 (type checkers do not apply variance to these)

 - If the type variable participates in an intersection in a type expression for a parameter of the function, the ordering has the potential to matter.

-For class scoped type variables as well as intersections as type parameters to generics and typing special forms (i.e. ``type[T & Protocol]``):
+For class-scoped type variables as well as intersections as type parameters to generics and typing special forms (i.e. ``type[T & Protocol]``):

 - covariant and invariant TypeVariables should only be included if a bound is provided, and the provided bound should be used for the check.

-- contravariant TypeVariables should be checked using a bound if provided, or otherwise be treated as Any
+- contravariant TypeVariables should be checked using a bound if provided, or otherwise, be treated as Any

 Footnotes
 =========